wally-labs/wally-beta/README.md

   - [x] system prompt optimization (can be improved)
   - [x] write sendMessage route
-  - [ ] test sendMessage call to openAI and check response
+  - [x] test sendMessage call to openAI and check response
-  - [ ] stream ai responses
+  - [x] stream ai responses
+  - [ ] structure response object so that we can personalize output
   - [ ] add context window library and tokenizer, figure out embedding
   - [ ] optimize speed and payload size